FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 // Initialize an empty result array let result = [];

-// Send an empty payload to reset chart node.send({ payload: [] });
+// Send an empty payload to reset the chart node.send({ payload: [] });

 // Calculate total income by summing up amounts in the income array